fermyon/spin-python-sdk/examples/llm/README.md

-# Spin python Hello World
+# Spin python llm

-A simple example showcasing the return of a simple response to a request in the Spin Python SDK.
+A simple example showcasing the return of a simple LLM inferencing request with the Spin Python SDK.